What are the terms and conditions?

 10.5 The other paragraphs of these Terms set out your other rights to cancel the Contract which are in addition to and do not affect your rights in accordance with the aforementioned.
 11. Your other cancellation rights

-11.2 If you give us written notice to cancel the Contract outside the Cancellation Period but at least 28 days before the Course starts, you will be entitled to a refund of the Fees you have paid, less an administrative charge of £30.
+11.2 If you give us written notice to cancel the Contract outside the Cancellation Period but at least 28 days before the Class starts, you will be entitled to a refund of the Fees you have paid, less an administrative charge of £30.

-11.3 If you give us written notice to cancel the Contract outside the Cancellation Period and fewer than 28 days before the Course starts, you will not be entitled to any refund of the Fees unless you are able to find a replacement student to take your place on the Course, in which case you will be entitled to a refund of the Fees paid.
+11.3 If you give us written notice to cancel the Contract outside the Cancellation Period and fewer than 28 days before the Class starts, you will not be entitled to any refund of the Fees unless you are able to find a replacement student to take your place on the Class, in which case you will be entitled to a refund of the Fees paid.
 This service is subject to an administration charge of £30.

 11.4 You may also cancel the Contract at any time if: